larshasstdas/Remote-PC-Power-Switch/README.md

 ## Wiring overview

 The transmitter is a 433 MHz RF board with just two connections: + and GND, fed from a button cell battery.
-A momentary push-button sits in the positive line, so the board is only powered and only transmits while the button is pressed.
+A button sits in the positive line, so the board is only powered and only transmits while the button is pressed.
 Each press sends the RF signal the receiver listens for.

 <img width="690" height="478" alt="image" src="https://github.com/user-attachments/assets/51204a8b-f7ad-47fd-8ddf-78119028ba95" />

 The receiver is powered from the PC's USB 2.0 header (see pinout).
-Its switched output drives the relay module, whose potential-free contact is wired across the Power Switch pins of the JFP1 front-panel header.
-When the receiver gets a signal, the relay shorts that contact and the motherboard reads it as a normal power-button press.
-You need to check your mainboard manuel if your pinout on the mainboard is the same to be safe but there should't be any major differences.
+When the receiver gets a signal, the relay shorts the power pins and the motherboard reads it as a normal power-button press.
+You need to check your mainboard manuel if your pinout on the mainboard is the same to be safe but there shouldn't be any major differences.

 <img width="1636" height="901" alt="image" src="https://github.com/user-attachments/assets/a55c320c-1035-4445-bd5f-fae411301ceb" />